djplaner/blog/docs/2014/12/15/what-is-and-what-might-be-evidence-of-a-problem-with-institutional-e-learning/index.md

 ---
-title: &quot;What is&quot; and &quot;what might be&quot; - evidence of a problem with institutional e-learning?
+title: \"What is\" and \"what might be\" - evidence of a problem with institutional e-learning?
 date: 2014-12-15 13:39:15+10:00
 categories: ['bad', 'elearning']
 type: post